mikeeq/mbp-fedora/README.md

 ## Not working

+- TouchID - (@MCMrARM is working on it - https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-528545490)
+- Audio
   - Dynamic audio input/output change (on connecting/disconnecting headphones jack)
-- TouchID - (@MCMrARM is working on it - https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-528545490)
+    - manual switch works, see here: <https://github.com/mikeeq/mbp-fedora#todo>
-- Microphone (it's recognised with new apple t2 sound driver, but there is a low mic volume amp)
+  - Microphone (it's recognized with new apple t2 sound driver, but there is a low mic volume amp)

 ## TODO